 While the Extra Innings building may be in Tewksbury, it is equally as tied into the Wilmington community.
 Silva, who grew up in Wilmington, has longstanding ties to the local sports community and many of his instructors, including Steve Peterson and Kenny Luongo are from Wilmington.

 Both are strongly committed to their hometown and enjoy working with local players.
-Peterson is currently a minor league player hoping to keep climbing the ranks towards a potential shot with the Milwaukee Brewers.
+Peterson is hoping to keep climbing the ranks towards a potential shot with the Milwaukee Brewers.

 At Extra Innings, there are six multi-use tunnels that are 70-feet long by 18-feet wide along an additional tunnel that is 70 by 12.
 With enough space to support mini team play and batting and pitching, top notch instruction and a well stocked pro shop, Extra Innings is, without a doubt a full service practice facility.

 Four core instructors make up the Extra Innings team and each one of them shares the same attitude about teaching baseball.